selinkorkmz/Spotify-Streaming-History-Analysis/README.md

 To replicate or contribute to this project, follow these steps:

 1. Clone the repository: `git clone https://github.com/selinkorkmz/spotify-analysis.git`
-2. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `pip install requirements`
-3. Execute the analysis scripts: `python analyze_spotify.py`
+3. Execute the analysis scripts: `selinkorkmaz-cs210-project.ipynb`

 Feel free to explore the Jupyter notebooks, data visualizations, and contribute to the project.